ngernest/mica/README.md

 module T = Mica.TestHarness(M1)(M2)
 let () = T.run_tests ()
 ```
+- **Note**: Mica only tests for observational equivalence at *concrete types* (e.g. `int`, `string option`),
+and not abstract types defined in a module (e.g. `'a M.t`), since abstract types have a more abstract notion
+of equality different from OCaml's standard notion of polymorphic equality.

 A minimum working example of how to use Mica can be found in the [`bin`](./bin) subdirectory.
 Also, the [case studies](#case-studies) section of this README contains many more examples!